 From 1995 to 2008, she served as part of the resident staff at Rigdzin Ling, the North American seat of the Chagdud Gonpa Foundation, an organization devoted to the study and practice of Vajrayana Buddhism.
 While there, she worked in Padma Publishing (CGF’s publishing arm) as an associate editor and publicist, acted as coordinator of the Prison Dharma Project, and cooked in the kitchens of Tara House.

 She has an MFA in Creative Writing from the University of Massachusetts at Amherst.
-Her writing has appeared in TriQuarterly, Louisiana Literature, Phoebe, Confrontation, The Sentient Times, and other journals, and has twice been nominated for the Pushcart Prize.
+Her writing has appeared in The Massachusetts Review blog, TriQuarterly, Louisiana Literature, Roundtable, and other journals.